-"Capital project" is defined in statute [ORS 280.060(3) (b)].
+"Capital project" is defined in statute [ORS 280.060(3)(b)].
 It includes:

-- Acquisition of land to construct an improvement; - Acquisition of buildings; - Acquisition or construction of improvements; - Acquisition or construction of additions to a building that increase its square footage; - Construction of a building; - Acquisition and installation of machinery and equipment which will become a integral part of a building; or - Purchase of furnishings, equipment, or other tangible property with an expected useful life of more than one year.
+- the acquisition of land to construct an improvement, - the acquisition of buildings, - acquisition or construction of improvements, - acquisition or construction of additions to a building that increase its square footage, - construction of a building, - the acquisition and installation of machinery and equipment which will become a integral part of a building, or - the purchase of furnishings, equipment, or other tangible property with an expected useful life of more than one year.